table of content

 3) Anchor Text

-Once you’re sure that your SERP metrics are doing all they can to drive traffic your way, turn an eye to your anchor text (AT).
+Once you’ve ensured that your SERP metrics are optimized to drive traffic, it’s time to focus on your anchor text (AT).

-One common mistake marketers make when it comes to AT is poorly optimized anchor text.
-Have you ever read an info page about a product or service that ends with the call-to-action conveniently prompting readers to “click here” to be taken to a conversion page?
-That little phrase represents a missed chance to help Google’s crawlers rank that page in SERPs, and to build a clear information hierarchy on the site.
-It’s okay to use a call to action, but be sure to include some relevant and targeted keywords in the anchor text.
+One common mistake marketers make is poorly optimized anchor text.
+For example, have you ever read an informational page that ends with a call-to-action prompting readers to “click here” to visit a conversion page?
+While functional, this phrase represents a missed opportunity to improve your page’s ranking on SERPs and create a clear site hierarchy.
+It’s fine to include a call-to-action, but make sure it incorporates relevant and targeted keywords.
 For example:

 Instead of:

-Another common mistake on many business pages is duplicated anchor text.
-It might seem to make sense to use the same AT each time you link to a given page, but this can come off as awkward to users who are now familiar with keyword stuffing techniques.
-Try to vary your AT while keeping it optimized, and don’t use the same phrase as AT more than 50 percent of the time.
-You can create some keyword relevancy when using a white noise AT, which is an AT that isn’t highly relevant by itself, by adding some relevant keywords as close to the AT as is naturally possible.
+Another common issue on many business pages is duplicated anchor text.
+While it might seem logical to use the same AT repeatedly for linking to a specific page, this can appear awkward to users and may resemble keyword stuffing.
+To avoid this, vary your AT while maintaining optimization, and ensure you don’t use the same phrase more than 50% of the time.
+Additionally, you can increase keyword relevancy when using a generic AT (also known as “white noise AT”) by placing relevant keywords naturally close to the link.

 4) Content